 Then, there is the fact that the type of conviction matters.
 Again, New York is different.
 If you have had a DUI or DWI conviction, which many people want to have removed from their records, the time this takes again varies by state.

 It is important to consult with a local DUI or DWI attorney to find out if you are eligible to have your record expunged.
-Generally the shortest period of time you will have to wait is one year.
+Generally, the shortest period of time you will have to wait is one year.

-There are no clear answer as to how long it takes to have arrest records removed.
+There is no clear answer as to how long it takes to have arrest records removed.
 When you call a reputation management company they will give you an estimate of how long it takes to remove arrest records online.